mifi/lossless-cut/README.md

 ### Loop a video / audio clip X times quickly without re-encoding
 See [#284](https://github.com/mifi/lossless-cut/issues/284)

+### Re-encode only the audio track, leaving the video track

+First export each track as individual files.
+Then use Handbrake or similar to re-encode the audio file.
+Then use the `Tools->Merge` in LosslessCut to merge the original video stream with your Handbrake output (or drag it into your original LosslessCut video to include it as a new track.)

 ### Advanced multi-step workflows

 **Tip:** you can use LosslessCut in multiple passes in order to achieve separate trimming of individual tracks: